© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site, Brambletye Manor is a scheduled monument protected by Historic England under reference 1013150.
 View the official record →

-Brambletye Manor is a medieval moated site located in Sussex, England, dating from the medieval period.
+Brambletye Manor is a medieval moated site located in Sussex, England, representing a form of domestic settlement characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013150.

 Medieval moated site, Brambletye Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013150.